Artemis-Rage/artemis_notes/getting_started.md

-## Part 1: Getting Started: Environment Setup on a ChromeBook

 These instructions are tailored specifically for using a LEGO Spike Prime with a ChromeBook.

 ### 1.1 The PyBricks Firmware Installation: A Detailed Walkthrough